shaloo/docs.arcana/docs/concepts/anwallet/walletntwkswitchmode.md

 !!! note

-      Configuring, adding, and switching network features in the Arcana wallet behave differently depending upon how a application developer has integrated and initialized the Arcana Auth SDK.
+      Configuring, adding, and switching network features in the Arcana wallet behave differently depending upon how an application developer has integrated and initialized the Arcana Auth SDK.

 ## Network Switching Behavior